Skip to content

 The Physical Aspects of Data Center Security

 People, technology and best practices come together to form effective data center security.
-Above, CoreSite security personnel monitor the data center video surveillance system in one of our Los Angeles colocation facilities, LA2.
+Above, CoreSite security professional monitors the data center video surveillance system in one of our Los Angeles colocation facilities, LA2.

 The best way to secure a data center is to think about it in distinct layers.
 Then, by using the right blend of dedicated personnel, up-to-date procedures and useful technology to complement these layers, data center providers can create a robust security posture.